 It features nine customizable menu options and allows you to gradually increase or decrease wattage, unlike many competitor’s models.
 The Breville Smart Oven also has a non-stick interior and a backlit LCD screen, plus its rack automatically pops out when you open the door, making it easier to get your food out without getting burned.
 This Breville model is one of the best toaster convection ovens money can buy.

 If you want a large variety of cooking options in your toaster oven, the Cuisinart Chef’s Toaster Convection Oven might be the right fit.
 It features a whopping 15 different cooking functions as well as a special setting for speed convection.
-It’s on the pricier end, but when it comes to convection toaster oven ratings, this model is hard to beat.
+Admittedly, it’s on the pricier end, but when it comes to convection toaster oven ratings, this model is hard to beat.
 Cuisinart toaster ovens will evenly cook your toast with this oven, and your convection oven’s temperature will always be precise.
-A big digital display, an interior light, and an automatic sliding rack make this toaster oven a top contender.
+In addition, a big digital display, an interior light, and an automatic sliding rack make this toaster oven a top contender.

-Toaster convection oven reviews agree that this KitchenAid convection countertop oven is reliable, easy to use, and efficient.
+Toaster convection oven reviews agree that this KitchenAid countertop oven is reliable, easy to use, and efficient.
 It offers nine preset cooking functions, a two-hour timer, a non-stick interior surface, and special even-heat technology to ensure your food is cooked consistently.
 One feature that sets this KitchenAid model apart from its competitors is its Asado Roast setting, which automatically adjusts the oven’s heat to produce a well-seared roast.
 It can fit two 12” pizzas and even has a Pizza setting that ensures a perfectly crispy crust.

 What is the Best Convection Toaster Oven to Buy?